SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/00-getting-started.md

 Click the arrow in the bottom right of the page to proceed to the next lesson.

-## Further reading
+## Where to find help and further reading

 You can find out more on the [OpenRefine website](http://openrefine.org) and check out some great [introductory videos](https://www.youtube.com/channel/UCqwSVsJ8CWD9pQUZDbJC1ew).
 There is a [Google Group](https://groups.google.com/forum/#!forum/openrefine) that can answer a lot of beginner questions and problems.
 [OpenRefine recipes, scripts, projects, and extensions](https://github.com/OpenRefine/OpenRefine/wiki/Recipes) are available too, where you can find useful transformations to run on your own data.

-The OpenRefine GitHub wiki page has a [reference](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions) of the General Refine Expression Language (GREL) used by OpenRefine (more on GREL in ove of the following episodes).
+The OpenRefine GitHub wiki page has a [reference](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions) of the General Refine Expression Language (GREL) used by OpenRefine (more on GREL in one of the following episodes).